Jonathan Morsay

-Sahr Jonathan Morsay (born 5 October 1997) is a professional footballer who plays as a winger for Greek Super League club Panetolikos.
-Born in Sweden, he represents the Sierra Leone national team.
+Sahr Jonathan Morsay (born 5 October 1997) is a professional footballer who plays as a winger.
+Born in Sweden, he plays for Greek Super League 2 club Panionios and the Sierra Leone national team.

 Club career

+Chievo

 On 29 January 2020, he signed a 2.5-year contract with Italian Serie B club Chievo.
 He was loaned at Dinamo București in February 2021.

+Panetolikos

 On 6 August 2021, he joined Panetolikos on a two-year contract.

+AEL Limassol

+On 7 July 2023, he joined AEL Limassol FC on a free transfer.
+He scored his first goal with the team on the first game of the Cypriot First Division on 21 August 2023 against Doxa Katokopias FC and helped the team win the game.

 International career

 Born in Sweden, Morsay was born to a Sierra Leonean father and Swedish mother.
 He is a youth international for Sweden.
 He debuted for the Sierra Leone national team in a friendly 3–0 loss to Togo on 24 March 2022.